NIGMS-Sponsored Training Program Maps

 12 broad areas of basic biomedical sciences relevant to the

-Applicants are expected to identify the program area that they are applying to in the Project Summary/Abstract of their application.
-In addition, NIGMS supports the integrated medical and graduate research training through the
+Applicants are expected to identify the program area that they are applying to under the Agency Routing Identifier Field on the Cover Page of their application (see NOT-GM-19-012 for details).
+In addition to training in these 12 broad areas, NIGMS supports the integrated medical and graduate research training through the

 Medical Scientist Training Program (MSTP).